Faculty Clusters

 Roxane Pickens, Assistant Curator, Department of Community Engagement, Division of Libraries

-Creating a Just Society: Equity and Belonging
+Creating a Just Society: Equity & Belonging

 We propose to build a research hub of interdisciplinary scholars from diverse backgrounds to understand the mechanisms by which structural inequities impact educational and service organizations that serve children and youth.
 Understanding the disproportional and detrimental impacts on the learning, development, behavior, mental health, access to resources, and life opportunities for Black, Latinx, Indigenous, and migrant youth is critical.
 A central focus will be how norms and regularities impact identity and belonging.
 Hub scholars will seek to understand the mechanisms by which the aforementioned structural inequities impact identity and sense of belonging, and explore and disrupt these negative trajectories by discovering, developing, and testing innovative interventions and policy solutions.
 To create this hub, we will hire a group of six promising underrepresented research scholars who focus on different parts of this issue and/or different developmental outcomes from diverse disciplinary and methodological perspectives.
 These new scholars will have a “home” and a senior mentor in one of the five participating departments.
 Their interaction and scholarship will be supported and facilitated by the Institute of Human Development and Social Change, and their interaction will be grounded and enhanced by collaboration with the Metropolitan Center for Research on Equity and the Transformation of Schools.